z3pp89/fourth-week/README.md

 ## Description

 _A web page for my fourth solo project_
-_This webpage is pizza ordering site with options of delivery or pickup after you make your own pizza_
+_This webpage is pizza ordering site with options of delivery after you make your own pizza_

+## Specifications

+*Enter user information
+*Make your own pizza (choosing size, sauce, cheese, meat and toppings) *After clicking on "Place Order" your address and pizza you have ordered will appear including the price *After clicking on "Check Out" page will refresh

 ## Setup/Installation Requirements